Table of Contents

 Understanding Paul’s Words in Philippians 3:9–11

+“Not having my own righteousness.”
 In the book of Philippians, Paul is speaking to the church in Philippi, encouraging them in the faith and exhorting them to be of one mind in all they do.
-He commends their obedience and pursuit of being children of God and tells them to hold fast to all they have learned.
+He commends their obedience and pursuit of being children of God and tells them to hold fast to all they have learned, working out their own salvation with fear and trembling.

-Yet we have in this letter to the church in Philippi verses that have been pivotal in spreading the false doctrine that teaches the law has been annulled, and they are found in chapter 3 and verses 9-11 where Paul says “and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith; that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death, if, by any means, I may attain to the resurrection from the dead.”
+We have in this letter to the church in Philippi verses that have been used to promote a doctrine that teaches the law has been annulled.
+They are found in Philippians 3:8-11 where Paul says “and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith; that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death, if, by any means, I may attain to the resurrection from the dead.”

 The Misuse of Paul’s Message in Modern Doctrine